The UK housing crisis continues to worsen, as widely reported in the media.

 Property owners can resolve many of these frequent situations fairly easily through prevention.

 Security doors are built to withstand tampering and heavy impacts, ideal for vacant properties expected to remain empty for extended periods, such as those pending renovation.

 Isolating utilities and draining water from the plumbing prevents most maintenance challenges caused by unmonitored utilities – including preventing Legionnaires disease, found in stagnant water supplies.

 - Potential gas leaks or further fire hazards

 - Leaks, water staining and damp

-Vacant property alarms, CCTV surveillance and regular inspections are straightforward options, immediately identifying situations that need resolving before they become of greater concern.
+Vacant property alarms, CCTV surveillance and regular inspections are straightforward options to secure a vacant property, immediately identifying situations that need resolving before they become of greater concern.